 Next Runt dies.
 These deaths signify just how close to death Pax is himself.
 At this point I am starting to predict the ending: Clues point to a reuniting at the end, but I’m guessing Pax will be injured.
 That would symbolise how they’ve both been damaged by this experience and will never be the same again.

 Pennypacker uses the wisdom of children to even up this relationship a little.
 Vola doesn’t just teach Peter about resilience — Peter challenges Vola for failing to reintegrate into society after coming back from a harrowing war in which she killed a man (Vola’s big ghost).
-This is a scene you’ll see in Hollywood movies too — John Truby calls it ‘attack by ally’.
-This is the part where friends have an argument in front of the audience, to let the audience in on each of their motivations.
+This is a scene you’ll see in Hollywood movies too: the part where friends have an argument in front of the audience, to let the audience in on each of their motivations.